 To explain the difference between we could compare Eadd2 with Eadd9.
 The added note is in this case F#.
 In Eadd2 the F# is played as the third tone when strumming down strokes.
 In Eadd9 the F# tone is played as the last tone when strumming down strokes.
-The difference is in other words not big, you can hear some change in the timbre, but if you feel you don't want to memorize both shapes it's alright to use the same shape in all situations when any Eadd chord is indicated.
+The difference is in other words small, you can hear some change in the timbre, but if you feel you don't want to memorize both shapes it's alright to use the same shape in all situations when any Eadd chord is indicated.